McNerdius/TailBlazor/Source/wwwroot/content/tidy_css.md

 }
 ```

-Note i've put this in a `*.razor.css` file.  **You could also just drop the `razor.` and `@import` the file directly in `site.css` and the Blazor integration steps that follow.**  But it only takes a couple edits to take advantage of CSS Isolation and only have to `@import` the Blazor-generated `site.styles.css` bundle.
+Note i've put this in a `*.razor.css` file.  **You could also just drop the `razor.` and `@import` the file directly in `site.css` and skip the Blazor integration steps that follow.**  But it only takes a couple edits to take advantage of CSS Isolation and only have to `@import` the Blazor-generated `site.styles.css` bundle.

 ### Enter `postcss-import`